 At the rate of one short endeavor a month, I wouldn’t expect to get much better at climbing, and so it isn’t much of a surprise to me that I haven’t improved much at drawing over the years.
-I don’t spend nearly as much time as I would like to on it, but it’s fun, and since this website is a snapshot of myself, why not have a page about it?
+I don’t spend nearly as much time as I would like to on it, but it’s fun, and I’m trying to be braver about sharing the things I make with others, so here it is.

 Art is supposed to be this wonderfully creative endeavor, but when I try to draw things from images in my head, they mostly turn out disproportionate or cartoony or both.
 I don’t mean cartoony in the good sense – like a comic strip or something – I mean it in the sense that it’s supposed to look real, but doesn’t.
 It’s just bad.
 So, the stuff that I have kept is mostly straight out of pictures in magazines or the like.
 It is not a failure of artistic vision, but a failure of artistic execution.
 I’ve come back around to the problem of not practicing enough.